rocketproplab/nmp-avionics-guide/docs/Level1/Level14.md

 !!! info "Unplug the Arduino before Wiring"

-    Unplugging the Arduino during this step will avoid potentially frying components.
+    Unplugging the Arduino during this step will reduce the risk of accidentally frying components when wiring.

 The SD Card Module has 6 pins.
 Wire them as directed by the table below.
 The breadboard rows may differ if you placed it in a different location.